This post may contain affiliate links. Please read my disclaimer for more information.

 - Increases the output of important muscle building and fat burning hormones like testosterone and IGF-1

-How Many Hours Should You Sleep A Night?
+How Many Hours Should You Sleep A Night For Maximum Muscle Growth

-The general rule of thumb is 8 hours but this is only an average and really comes down to the individual and can vary from person to person.
-I need at least 7 hours to like myself the next day where my wife is fine with 6.
+The general rule of thumb is 8 hours, but this is only an average and comes down to the individual and can vary from person to person.
+I need at least 7 hours to like myself the next day, where my wife is fine with 6.
 It comes down to you knowing your body and what fits you best.

-Some people have a hard time falling asleep or staying asleep, here are a few tips that can help you get a better night sleep.
+Some people have a hard time falling asleep or staying asleep; here are a few tips that can help you get a better night’s sleep.

-Going to bed and waking up at the same time everyday regulates your internal clock and cues it to expect sleep at a certain time each night, this will reduce the time it takes to fall asleep each night and also let you improve your overall sleep quality.
+Going to bed and waking up simultaneously every day regulates your internal clock and cues it to expect sleep at a particular time each night; this will reduce the time it takes to fall asleep each night and improve your overall sleep quality.

-You may not realize it but your laptops, cell phones, tablets and the tv can act as a stimulant and keep you awake at night.
+You may not realize it, but your laptops, cell phones, tablets, and tv can act as a stimulant and keep you awake at night.

-The bright light put off by the screen can suppress your melatonin levels which is an important hormone for regulating sleep.
+The bright light put off by the screen can suppress your melatonin levels, which is an essential hormone for regulating sleep.

 You want to put down all electronics 30 to 45 minutes before bedtime.
-Melatonin levels increase when it gets dark and signal the body that it’s time to go to bed, allowing you to nod off easily and stay asleep for longer.
+This is because melatonin levels increase when it gets dark and signal the body that it’s time to go to bed, allowing you to nod off quickly and stay asleep for longer.

-If you’re like me and love to read but you read on your cell phone instead of a physical book, you can take advantage of the reading apps that have a setting that dims the screen with a sepia or orange hue, it really helps relax your eyes and allows you to fall asleep easier.
-I know Kobo and Google Books have these settings built in.
+If you’re like me and love to read, but you read on your cell phone instead of a physical book, you can take advantage of the reading apps that have a setting that dims the screen with a sepia or orange hue, it helps relax your eyes and allows you to fall asleep easier.
+I know Kobo and Google Books have these settings built-in.

 Try Not To Go To Sleep After Eating Too Much Or Being To Hungry.

-This is common sense but being really full or feeling your stomach growling is uncomfortable and won’t help you fall asleep.
+This is common sense, but being full or feeling like your stomach growling is uncomfortable and won’t help you fall asleep.

-You want to stick to an average sized meal about 3 hours before bed, this will allow you to sleep more comfortably and the insulin release will help improve melatonin production as well.
+You want to stick to an average-sized meal about 3 hours before bed, this will allow you to sleep more comfortably, and the insulin release will help improve melatonin production.

 Change Your Room To How You Like To Sleep.

-When I go to bed at night I shut all the blinds, close my blackout curtains and turn on an air purifier because I personally like how it covers up any background noises and the constant low hum helps me go to sleep.
+When I go to bed at night, I shut all the blinds, close my blackout curtains and turn on an air purifier because I like how it covers up any background noises, and the constant low hum helps me go to sleep.

-The experts will tell you a colder room between 60 and 67 degrees is the optimal temp range for the best sleep.
+The experts will tell you that a colder room between 60 and 67 degrees is the optimal temperature for the best sleep.

-The examples I’m giving you between my wife and I are to show you that everyone is different and you need to know what is best for you.
+The examples I’m giving you between my wife and I show you that everyone is different, and you need to know what is best for you.

-This is hard for me, I am a coffee addict and love to have an espresso after dinner but this can be a killer to your restful night sleep.
+This is hard for me, I am a coffee addict and love to have an espresso after dinner, but this can be a killer to your restful night’s sleep.

-Even if you are able to go to sleep after drinking coffee it can prevent you from getting into a deep REM sleep and make you feel less energized in the morning
+Even if you can go to sleep after drinking coffee, it can prevent you from getting into deep REM sleep since caffeine increases your heart rate and make you feel less energized in the morning.

-For the best sleeping results stay away from coffee a 4 to 5 hours before bed ( As I shoot myself ) Or drink decaf ( No matter how many people tell me decaf tastes the same as regular coffee I won’t agree)
+For the best sleeping results, stay away from coffee 4 to 5 hours before bed ( As I shoot myself ) Or drink decaf ( No matter how many people tell me decaf tastes the same as regular coffee, I won’t agree)

-As much as it pains me to say, you should really try to keep your coffee drinking to the first two thirds of the day.
+As much as it pains me to say, you should try to keep your coffee drinking to the first two-thirds of the day.
 SORRY

-If you have work to do, bills to pay, or emails to respond to, or any other stress related activity you should not do them in your bed, try to designate a different area in your house such as a desk or kitchen table or sofa.
+If you have work to do, bills to pay, emails to respond to, or any other stress-related activity, you should not do them in your bed; try to designate a different area in your house such as a desk or kitchen table, or sofa.

 You don’t want to merge your sleeping space and workspace into the same area.

-When you go to bed at night you want your mind to associate this activity with rest, relaxation or pleasure, if you’re constantly doing stress related activities in your bedroom than it can carry over into your mood disturbing your sleep.
+When you go to bed at night, you want your mind to associate this activity with rest, relaxation, or pleasure; if you’re continually doing stress-related activities in your bedroom, then it can carry over into your mood, disturbing your sleep.